 If you view your blog as a medium for doctors to express themselves, they should write the blog.
-If you want to grow your practice, improve SEO, and improve your image online, you should hire professional content writers for your medical blog.
+If you want to grow your practice, bolster SEO, establish yourself as an authority on health in your community, and improve your image online, you should hire professional content writers for your medical blog.

-Writing the practice blog is probably not the best use of the physician’s time; it’s more cost-effective to outsource to professional writers.
+Writing the practice’s medical blog is probably not the best use of your physicians’ time; it’s more cost-effective to outsource to professional writers.